niftools/blender_niftools_addon/docs/development/design.rst

  #.
 Central clean repository which everyone forks from, avoids new developer cleaning up unwanted branches
  #.
 Developers create feature branch off develop, rebase if develop is updated
  #.
-Central repsitory to accept pull requests, for peer review.
+Central repository to accept pull requests, for peer review.
  #.
 Merge code into develop, developers synch with central

 When a develop forks from the central repo, their repo will have only 2 branches, master & develop.